-The practice to continue to use digital technology to support access for patients who are digitally enabled, such as telephone and video appointments, use of NHS app

-The practice should continue to link with voluntary organisations who can provide local transport between Blakeney and other practice sites and inform patients through multiple mediums and where appropriate, advise individual patients.
+The practice to continue to use digital technology to support access for patients who are digitally enabled, such as telephone and video appointments, use of NHS app The practice should continue to link with voluntary organisations who can provide local transport between Blakeney and other practice sites and inform patients through multiple mediums and where appropriate, advise individual patients.

-The ICB to ensure the practice confirms they will continue to undertake visits as per their contractual requirements and that they have recognised there may be a greater need for visits.
+The ICB to ensure the practice confirms they will continue to undertake visits to clinically housebound patients, and socially housebound where appropriate and that they have recognised there may be a greater need for visits.
 HMP to understand the impact of house visits from clinicians on availability of appointments for whole patient population and clinician time spent at other sites to see and treat patients.
 (It is noted face to face appointments have not been provided at Blakeney since March 2020.)